-Children described as having moderate learning difficulties, or global learning difficulties, experience great difficulty following the curriculum, despite receiving suitable help and intervention.
+Children with moderate learning difficulties (MLD), or global learning difficulties, experience great difficulty following the curriculum, despite receiving additional help and intervention.
 They have general developmental delay resulting in attainments significantly below expected levels in most areas of the curriculum, ie below level 2 of the National Curriculum at the start of senior school.
 There may be other, associated special needs such as dyspraxia.

 Generally children with MLD will have some or all of:

 • Problems acquiring basic skills in reading, writing and numeracy with a resultant lack of confidence to use and develop the skills they do have.

 • A lack of logic.

 • An inability to generalise learning and apply it to new situations.

 • Limited communication skills coupled with immature social and emotional understanding.